scandum/binary_search/README.md

 Deferred Detection of Equality
 ------------------------------

-By skipping the detection of equality until the binary search has finished (which does not allow for early termination) each loop exists of 1 key check, 1 integer check and 2 integer assignments.
+By skipping the detection of equality until the binary search has finished (which does not allow for early termination) each loop contains 1 key check, 1 integer check and 2 integer assignments.
 This is pretty much the standard algorithm that has been used since 1962.

 Tailed Binary Search
 --------------------